jbush001/NyuziToolchain/README.md

 - libedit (http://thrysoee.dk/editline/)
 - ncurses

 ## Building on Linux

 You can install required packages using the built-in package manager (apt-get, yum, etc).
 As LLVM needs newer versions of many packages, you should be on a recent version of your Linux distribution.
-Instructions are below are for Ubuntu (which must be on at least version 14).
+Instructions are below are for Ubuntu (which must be on at least version 16).
 You may need to change the package names for other distributions:

-    sudo apt-get install libxml2-dev cmake gcc g++ python bison flex zlib1g-dev swig python-dev libedit-dev ncurses-dev
+    sudo apt-get install libxml2-dev cmake gcc g++ python bison flex zlib1g-dev swig python-dev libedit-dev libncurses5-dev

     git clone git@github.com:jbush001/NyuziToolchain.git
     cd NyuziToolchain